yogurt-shadow/ClauseSMT_ASE2025/README.md

 ./binary_solvers/clauseSMT example.smt2
 ```

-## 4. Run clauseSMT on the Benchmark
+## Step 4.
+Run clauseSMT on the Benchmark
 To fully get the experimental results, we provide a script `script/parallel_run.cpp` to run our solver on all instances in the benchmark with multiple threads.
 We strongly recommend the user to **use an external server** for the parallel computing usage.

 ```